ShengaoYi/Google-StreetView-Downloader/README.md

 We first switch the road networks to editing mode in ArcGIS.
 - To extract points from a random road network, we use the **"Densify"** tool, typically setting the interval to 50 meters.
 - Then, use the tool **"Features Vertices to Points"** to obtain the points shapefile.
 - Calculate their longtitude and latitude.
 Remember to save the edits.

+Other simple way using QGIS tool **"Points along geometry"**!

 ## 3. Download PanoIDs by Longtitude and Latitude